alteous/euler/README.md

  * `vec3` is actually a `vec4` with a fixed zero `w` co-ordinate.
  * All angles are in radians.
  * All types are base `f32`.
+ * Adding two homogeneous 4D vectors is not allowed.

 ## License agreement